That-Debian-Guy/Wallpapers/README.md

 # Wallpapers
-A collection of my favorite wallpappers
+A collection of my favorite wallpapers